-Although deep learning-based segmentation methods have been established for pulmonary structures such as lobes, bronchi, and vessels~\citep{Gerard2019FissurenetAD, Gerard2019PulmonaryLS, Nardelli2018PulmonaryAV,zhang2023multi}, the reconstruction of pulmonary segments remains largely unexplored.
-CNN-based voxel-to-voxel-based methods are effective as the convention for performing semantic segmentation.
-However, in three-dimensional settings, the computational cost and memory requirement suffer from cubical growth as the input resolution increases.
+Although deep learning-based segmentation methods have been established for pulmonary structures such as lobes, bronchi, and vessels~\citep{Gerard2019FissurenetAD, Gerard2019PulmonaryLS, Nardelli2018PulmonaryAV,zhang2023multi}, the reconstruction of pulmonary segments remains largely unexplored. \revisedprev{CNN-based voxel-to-voxel-based methods are effective as the conventional method for performing semantic segmentation.
+However, in three-dimensional settings, the computational cost and memory requirement suffer from cubic growth as the input resolution increases.
 As the 3D CT scans are typically high-resolution, directly performing computation on the CT scans becomes impractical.
-Although alternative solutions could be working at reduced resolution or on local patches, they produce inadequate segmentation outputs due to a limited field of view.
-Since precise shape reconstruction is urgently needed for surgical navigation, the generated semantic outputs are expected to be high-resolution.
+Although alternative solutions may work at reduced resolution or on local patches, they produce inadequate segmentation outputs due to their limited field of view.} Since precise shape reconstruction is urgently needed for surgical navigation, the generated semantic outputs are expected to be high-resolution.
 This motivates us to consider alternative shape reconstruction approaches to achieve fine-grained results.

 Recent deep neural implicit functions have shown significant potential in representing continuous 3D shapes~\citep{Chen2019FLearningIF,Mescheder2019OccupancyNL,Park2019DeepSDF,Chibane2020ImplicitFF,Huang2022RepresentationSF,yang2022implicitatlas,yang2022neural,xie2023efficient,li2023medshapenet}.
-As they learn an implicit representation mapping coordinates to occupancy or signed distance function (SDF) at continuous locations, they are capable of 3D shape reconstruction at arbitrary resolutions.
-Additionally, implicit fields can be modeled with randomly sampled points from the entire continuous space, significantly reducing training costs.
-These advantages suggest that implicit functions can be useful in reconstructing pulmonary segments.
+As they learn an implicit representation mapping coordinates to occupancy or signed distance function (SDF) at continuous locations, they are capable of reconstructing 3D shapes at arbitrary resolutions.
+Additionally, implicit fields can be modeled using randomly sampled points from the entire continuous space, which significantly reduces training costs.
+These advantages indicate that implicit functions have strong potential for reconstructing pulmonary segments.